 Welcome to the New Second Exodus!

-God willing, this site will be my gift to Jesus at the hour he calls me home, so it has to be the best I can do.
+God willing, this site will be my gift to Rabbi Yeshua at the hour he calls me home, so it has to be the best I can do.
 Pray with me that it will endure for the rest of my life and far beyond.
 God bless you for your patience.

 Now back to my regular “About the Site” stuff. 😃